nicklafferty/craftycody/content/crafts/diy-adding-doors-to-the-ikea-kallax.md

 **Step two** is measuring out all of the pieces and cutting.
 This is usually a quick process and I finished in about 15 minutes.

 Once all the pieces were cut, I started gluing the boards together using my corner clamps.
 Welcome to **step 3**.
 These are the first time I've used them and, after some trial and error, they work great.
 So nice that they hold your work at 90-degree angles for you.
 I'm hoping to be able to use them on lots of projects.
+I also sanded my pieces a bit to get rid of splinters and rough edges.

 When the glue was dry, I hammered in a panel nail at an angle to help secure the two pieces together.
 Then, you glue the whole door together and repeat until all your doors are built.

+Drill your holes for your knobs or pulls now so you can sand them smooth.
+Make sure they're all even by doing one door then line it up with the next one and drill through.
+Pick the prettiest side to face outward.

 Literally waiting around for glue to dry takes forever as does **step four** which is staining.
 If you have any gaps in your pieces, now is the time to use some wood filler or sawdust to get rid of them.
 I used a dark stain to match my kallax.

+After I waited about a million hours for the stain to dry, I attached the hinges to the top and bottom of each door as well as the cabinet pulls.

+**Step five** is lining up the doors on the kallax and seeing where I needed to drill to attach them.
+I held the door up and marked where the hinge holes hit then pre-drilled pilot holes so I wouldn't split the cabinet.
+Then, all that was left was to drill them in place.